VictorShap/Dormitory_NextjsApp/README.md

 # Dormitory_project
-<h3>The aim of the project is to create an online check-in platform for student dormitory.</br>
+<h3>The aim of the project is to create an online check-in platform for a student dormitory.</br>
 Backend part is made using Python Django
 Frontend part is made using Next.js</br>
-I personally took part in the frontend team.
+I personally took part in the frontend team.</br>
 I made commits in the shapovalenko branch and in all the detached branches.
 </h3>